mcgrof/oscheck/README.md

     look for to set up the truncated files on top of.
   * A way to automate getting your vagrant / cloud provider IP address to your ssh config so we can later run with ansible
+  * Provided you have a baseline and a development kernel with a set of of respective hosts, when a delta exists between a baseline kernel and a development kernel implies either regressions or that a fix was made.

+    Fixes:

+    However, since certain tests require running multiple times before a a failure, the fact that a test runs successfully during one shot fstests run does not imply a test is fixed.
+To verify fixes then, the only proper way to confirm a fix is to have a new task which can run against an input set of target tests to confirm a regressions.
+This task for instance would run for a count set number of times, say 1000 times.
+Only if a test did not fail after this count, would one consider a test fixed.
+The task could just use naggy-check.sh, which runs a test with a provided set number of counts or can run forever until a failure is detected.

+    Regressions:

+    We could re-use the same task as to confirm fixes to confirm regressions against the baseline kernel.

 By default Debian testing is used where possible.
 Support for other distributions has been added, however upkeeping it is up to the folks interested